ufengger/bibtex-all/docs/Rabiner_tutor_HMM.rst

    A Markov chain with 5 states (labeled :math:`S_1` to :math:`S_5`) with selected state transitions.

-Consider a system which may be described at any time as being in one of a set of :math:`N` distinct states, :math:`S_1, S_2, \ldots, S_N`, as illustrated in Fig.
-1 (where :math:`N = 5` for simplicity).
-At regularly spaced discrete times, the
+Consider a system which may be described at any time as being in one of a set of :math:`N` distinct states, :math:`S_1, S_2, \ldots, S_N`, as illustrated in :numref:`hmmfig1` (where :math:`N = 5` for simplicity).
+At regularly spaced discrete times, the system undergoes a change of state (possibly back to the same state) according to a set of probabilities associated with the state.
+We denote the time instants associated with state changes as :math:`t = 1, 2,
-system undergoes a change of state (possibly back to the same state) according to a set of probabilities associated with the state.
-We denote the time instants associated with state changes as :math:`t = 1, 2, \ldots` , and we denote the actual state at time :math:`t` as :math:`q_t`.
+\ldots` , and we denote the actual state at time :math:`t` as :math:`q_t`.
 A full probabilistic description of the above system would, in general, require specification of the current state (at time :math:`t`), as well as all the predecessor states.
 For the special case of a discrete, first order, Markov chain, this probabilistic description is truncated to just the current and the predecessor state, i.e.,

 .. math::
    P[q_t = S_j \mid q_{t-1} = S_i, q_{t-2} = S_k, \ldots] = P[q_t = S_j \mid q_{t-1} = S_i].